chisness/chisness.github.io/_posts/2019-04-25-artificial-intelligence-poker-tutorial.md

 If Player 2 chooses Power Rangers, Player 2 earns p*(0) + (1-p)*(3) = 3 - 3p

-We can set these equal so 2p = 3 - 3p ==> 5p = 3 ==> p = 3/5.
+We can set these equal because a player will only play a mixed strategy when both strategies are equal (otherwise they would play a single best strategy), so 2p = 3 - 3p ==> 5p = 3 ==> p = 3/5.
 Therefore 1 - p = 2/5 and Player 1's strategy is to choose Tennis 3/5 and Power Rangers 2/5.
 This is a mixed strategy equilibrium because there is a probability distribution over which strategy to play.

 By symmetry, P2's strategy is to choose Tennis 2/5 and Power Rangers 3/5.